thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-06-classification-metrics.md

   - datascience
   - fundamentals
 ---
 In the world of machine learning, evaluating a model's performance is as crucial as building the model itself.
 Imagine developing a spam email filter or a disease diagnostic tool without a clear idea of how well it works.
-That’s where metrics for classification problems come into play.
-Today, we’ll break down four key metrics — accuracy, precision, recall, and F1-score — to understand what they mean, when to use them, and why.
+That’s where metrics for machine learning problems come into play.
+Today, we’ll break down four key metrics (for classification problems) — accuracy, precision, recall, and F1-score — to understand what they mean, when to use them, and why.

 ### Accuracy: The Simplest Measure